MicrosoftDocs/power-automate-docs/articles/minit/working-hours.md

     To switch the displayed year, select the arrows next to the year label above the calendar view.

 - **Holidays**: Simplify the definition of bank and national holidays by importing them all at once.
 To initialize the import, select **Import holidays** below the calendar view.
 A window opens where you can choose the specific calendar and specify the year range.
-The Process Mining desktop app will automatically set holidays for the defined range.
+Power Automate Process Mining automatically sets holidays for the defined range.
 You can import as many countries as needed.

     If you imported a set of holidays by mistake, you can delete them from the calendar template by selecting **Remove holidays** below the calendar view.